hurrecon-model/HurreconPython/README.md

 speed, or wind direction for a single hurricane (ts), a scatter plot of wind or gust speed as a function of wind direction (xy), or a time series plot of peak wind speed, gust speed, or wind direction for all hurricanes for a given site (all).
-The hurrecon_plot_region functions create maps of regional results for a single hurricane or for all hurricanes.
+The hurrecon_plot_region functions create maps of regional results for a single hurricane, a single hurricane at a specified datetime, or for all hurricanes.

 ## Examples